shx-haah/shx-haah.github.io/docs/notes/lecture_notes/stat541_week9.md

 ###  Classification

-It turns out that all the methods mentioned can extend to classification settings.
+It turns out that splines, local regression, and KNN can extend to classification settings.

+- For splines and local regression, we can combine them with logistic regression to solve classification problems, i.e. fitting the [log-odds ratio](stat541_week5.md#motivation-and-interpretation) using splines and local regression.

 - For KNN, just predict the class that appears most often when looking at the $K$-nearest neighbors.
 We can use this to define a decision boundary by computing the KNN at every point in the plane (assume $p=2$).